nhhuang/weaviate-io/developers/weaviate/current/core-knowledge/indexing.md

 The inverted index is surprisingly simple to configure, it's on or it's off and indexes on a property level.

 The inverted index is by default _on_.
-You can simply turn it of like this:
+You can simply turn it off like this:

 ```js
 {